1952 United States Senate election in New Jersey

 The United States Senate election of 1952 in New Jersey was held on November 4, 1952.

 Incumbent Republican Senator H. Alexander Smith was re-elected to a second term against Undersecretary of the Army Archibald S. Alexander.
 Both men were residents of Princeton.

-As of 2022, this is the last time the Republicans won the Class 1 Senate seat in New Jersey.
+As of the 2024 Senate election, this is the last time the Republicans won the Class 1 Senate seat in New Jersey.